Piotruscik/UtfTable/README.md

  * Self-contained, no additional dependencies.
  * Easy to integrate - just include `utftable.h` and that's all.
  * Supports utf-8 characters, up to 4 bytes.
- * 12 examlpes showing all features included in `main.cpp`
+ * 12 examples showing all features included in `main.cpp`

 ![screenshot](/Screenshot.png)